 În 20 din probele de urină colectate s-a determinat arsenul (As) total și speciile de As prin tehnica cu plasmă cuplată inductiv cu spectrometrie de masă combinată cu cromatografie lichidă de înaltă performanță (High Performance Liquid Chromatography - Inductively Coupled Plasma Mass Spectrometry (HPLC-ICPMS)).

-Summary of work package 1
+Scientific Report of work package 1 - 2021

 Adverse pregnancy outcomes, including spontaneous loss, lower birth weight, and smaller birth size have been reported in association with use of groundwater contaminated by inorganic arsenic (iAs) above 10 µg/L, the current World Health Organization maximum contamination limit.
 The goal of our proposed project is to determine if such adverse pregnancy outcomes are increased in association with exposure to a mixture of cigarette smoke and low-moderate level iAs contamination in drinking water.